consod/connysbrain.eu/readme.md

----
-icon: lucide/file-box
-tags:
-  - Get started
-  - Setup
----

 # Create your site

-After you've [installed] Zensical, you can bootstrap your project documentation using the `zensical` executable.
+After you've installed Zensical, you can bootstrap your project documentation using the `zensical` executable.
 Go to the directory where you want your project to be located and enter: